OfficeDev/office-js-docs-pr/docs/design/design-icons.md

 ![Image showing old Office icons and the refreshed modern interpretation of the icons](../../images/icons_image.PNG)

+## Icon best practices
+Follow these best practices when you create your icons:

+- Stick to the 1px grid and use a bitmap editing tool for best results.
+- Redraw, don't resize.
+As you resize your icons for larger or smaller sizes, take the time to redraw cutouts, corners, and rounded edges to maximize line clarity.
+- Remove artifacts that make your icon look messy.
+- Don't reuse Office UI Fabric icons in the Office ribbon or contextual menu.
+Fabric icons are stylistically different and will not match.
+- Use a white fill for accessibility.
+Most objects in your icons will require a white background to be legible across Office UI themes and in high-contrast modes.
+- Use the PNG format with a transparent background.
+- Avoid localizable content in your icons, including typographic characters, indications of paragraph rags, and question marks.
+- Don't reuse visual metaphors for different commands.
+Using the same icon for different actions can cause confusion.
+- Make your button labels clear and succinct.
+Use a combination of visual and textual information to convey meaning.

 ## Icon size recommendations and requirements

 Office 2016 desktop icons are bitmap images.
 Different sizes will render depending on the user's DPI setting and touch mode.
 Include all eight supported sizes to create the best experience in all supported resolutions and contexts.
 The following are the supported sizes - three are required: